Reducing the Friction: Training a Spam Filter20 December 2013

 (Note that, as a Mac user, most of my tips focus on Mac applications.
 If you’re a user of another platform, I do apologize—but I can only speak about what I use myself.)

-To help make this easier, I came up with this bit of AppleScript:
+To help make this easier, I came up with a bit of AppleScript:

 To make this work on your system, all you need to do is just change the two